Investors are demanding more than GAAP is delivering.

 GAAP rarely tells the whole story of a company’s performance.
-To bridge the gap, companies and investors communicate through key performance indicators (KPIs), alongside the GAAP numbers.
-Such KPIs are referred to, interchangeably, as ‘non-GAAP information’ and ‘alternative performance measures’ (APMs).
+To bridge the gap, companies and investors communicate through key performance indicators (KPIs)1, alongside the GAAP numbers.

 This topic has prompted much debate.
 When do KPIs enhance GAAP by aiding communication with users, and when do they present a confusing or overly optimistic picture?
-To date, regulators around the world have taken different approaches to non-GAAP information.
-This recent development could help to drive consistency in this area.
+Previously, varied regulatory approaches resulted in inconsistent requirements.
+But now a consensus seems to be building globally.

 “We are encouraged at the alignment between ESMA’s guidelines and those of other regulators, helping to build a globally consistent approach to the presentation of APMs.”

-ESMA’s guidelines also bring its approach to APMs further in line with those proposed by IOSCO.
+ESMA’s guidelines also bring its approach to APMs further in line with those issued by IOSCO.

-Given that ESMA’s guidelines on APMs appear similar to the requirements on the presentation of subtotals introduced by the recent IASB Disclosure Initiative – Amendments to IAS 1, consistent disclosure principles will apply to such financial APMs whether they are presented within or outside of financial statements.
+Furthermore, IOSCO’s and ESMA’s guidelines are broadly similar to the requirements on the presentation of subtotals introduced by the recent IASB Disclosure Initiative – Amendments to IAS 1.
+As such, consistent disclosure principles will apply to APMs whether they are presented within or outside financial statements.

 Under ESMA's guidelines companies: